Tesla Model 3 Gets Hit By Nissan Sentra That Bursts Into Flames

 Don't get us wrong here, if a battery catches fire, it's surely a significant feat to extinguish it.
 Sometimes it takes an extra team of trained firefighters to even know what to do and how to get it done in the most efficient manner.
 Not to mention that sometimes it can reignite even after the fact.
 However, this still doesn't disprove the data and research that shows that gas cars ignite much more readily than electric cars.

 A Tesla Model 3 owner recently shared a crash that he endured.
 Gladly, due to Tesla's incredible safety record, he fared well.
-Meanwhile, the Nissan Sentra was following too close and driving at high speeds.
+Meanwhile, a Nissan Sentra was following too close and driving at high speeds.
 It ended up crashing into the back of his Tesla.
 Interestingly, the Nissan went up in flames.

 Teslarati recounts that the Sentra's front bumper ended up "embedded on the electric car’s rear bumper."

-Fortunately, the Sentra driver also survived the crash, but the car's situation was a different story.
+Fortunately, the Sentra driver also survived the crash, but the car's situation is a different story.
 While the Nissan proved to be a total loss, an approved Tesla repair specialist was able to fix the Model 3.
 Still, it took some three months to repair the electric car.

 Source: Teslarati